 In truth, the words, thoughts, and impulses that comprise the McCain testimony once were well-worn cliches, unremarkable boilerplate from graveside Memorial Day speeches and Fourth of July stemwinders on the town green.
 "We are citizens of a republic made of shared ideals forged in a new world to preface the tribal enmities that tormented the old one,'' he writes, adding: "[W]e share that awesome heritage and the responsibility to embrace it.
 Whether we think each other right or wrong in our views on the issues of the day, we owe each other our respect . . . ''

-Today those words, and many others between the covers of “The Restless Wave,’’ are frontal challenges to the current zeitgeist, to his colleagues on Capitol Hill, to that man in the White House (the locution Republicans used when they didn’t want to utter Franklin Roosevelt’s name).
-For McCain’s days right now — and his book — are a plea to Americans to reconsider, and to reclaim, the principles and even the rhetoric that are our ancient heritage and not, to his mind, antiquarian, obsolete banalities.
+Today those words, and many others between the covers of "The Restless Wave,'' are frontal challenges to the current zeitgeist, to his colleagues on Capitol Hill, to that man in the White House (the locution Republicans used when they didn't want to utter Franklin Roosevelt's name).
+For McCain's days right now — and his book — are aimed at getting Americans to reconsider, and to reclaim, the principles and even the rhetoric that are our ancient heritage and not, to his mind, antiquarian, obsolete banalities.

 He begins the paragraph quoted above with this introductory passage, proof that a topic sentence — that hoary memory from grammar school lessons! — can give power to a vital topic: "Before I leave I'd like to see our politics begin to return to the purposes and practices that distinguish our history from the history of other nations.''
 There is no transition phrase quite like the words "Before I leave . . . '' from a man coming to terms with taking leave of this life.